DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Doc/01_PrimerPPAppScenario.md

 Model driven apps are a special application type within power apps.
 Others are as stated previously out of scope.
 Model driven apps consist of a number of pages.
 Each page can use one of the three technologies which greatly differ from the developer experience:
 1. Based on dataverse tables - [youtube video](https://youtu.be/LIC8DFW8fOE)
-2. Custom Pages (Our focus)
+2. Custom Pages / canvas (Our focus)
 3. Dashboards
+4. Web resource
+5. URL
-These three options are also reflected by the UI when you add a page:
+These options are also reflected by the UI when you add a page:

 <br><img src="./images/intro_apps_page_types.png" /><br>

-Custom pages can give you a citizen developer like experience. in that option you define the UI separatly on top of the dataverse tables in contrast to the dataverse table option.
+This Hackathonis based on a Model-driven App, but we focus mainly on Custom pages.
+They can give you a citizen developer like experience. in that option you define the UI separatly on top of the dataverse tables in contrast to the dataverse table option.
 In the dataverse table option you define the UI for your tables within dataverse by forms.
 Therefore custom pages are much closer architecture principles such as separation of concerns.

 The next major design decision within custom pages is using multiple screens within the same custom page or multiple custom pages.
 According to our experience from that hackathon custom pages come with serious limitations regarding communication with other pages:
 * The `Navigate()` command only allows to pass a record to the called page